Artists in Provence: Ceramics and Pottery

 Vallauris for Terracotta

-Provencal terracotta pottery, made of red clay, includes various products, from utilitarian kitchenware to decorative pieces.
+Provençal terracotta pottery, made from red clay, encompasses a range of products, from utilitarian kitchenware to decorative pieces.
 Vallauris Golfe-Juan—”city of 100 potters”—is a tourist town on the French Riviera between Antibes and Cannes.
-Its name (Valauria in Provencal) means “the golden valley.”
-The city has two parts: the old centre of Vallauris and the seaside section running from the port along the Côte d’Azur towards Antibes.
-The original pottery of Vallauris is traditional culinary ceramics from the Roman era because of nearby clay deposits.
+Its name (Valauria in Provençal) means “the golden valley.”
+The city has two distinct parts: the historic centre of Vallauris and the seaside section, which runs from the port along the Côte d’Azur towards Antibes.
+The original pottery of Vallauris is traditional culinary ceramics from the Roman era, due to the nearby clay deposits.

 Italian families from Genoa settled in the city in the 16th century following a deadly epidemic.
 This timeframe marks the beginning of pottery activity by individual artisans.
-In the 17th century, the pottery craft activity developed further, becoming a significant economic driver of the city.
+In the 17th century, the pottery craft activity continued to develop, becoming a significant economic driver for the city.

 However, 20th-century modernization brought a decline in artisanal pottery activity in Vallauris.
-After WWII, Picasso’s settlement in the city gave new impetus to the pottery of Vallauris.
+After World War II, Picasso’s settlement in the city gave new impetus to the pottery of Vallauris.
 Like a magnet, Picasso’s presence drew artists like Jean Marais and others.

-Vallauris was fashionable from 1950-60 as ceramics developed into an art form.
-The Massier brothers Clément, Delphin, and cousin Jérôme prompted the trend towards ceramics as art in the late 1800s.
-Since then, the craft has continued, but overall, it has included decorative ceramics and tableware.
+Vallauris was fashionable from 1950 to 60 as ceramics developed into an art form.
+The Massier brothers, Clément, Delphin, and their cousin Jérôme, helped establish the trend towards ceramics as an art form in the late 1800s.
+Since then, the craft has continued, with an overall focus on decorative ceramics and tableware.

 Buy Earthenware from Vallauris